JoshIPT/victron2mqtt2mysql/README.md

 # victron2mqtt2mysql
-Victron VE.Direct to MQTT and MySQL
+Victron VE.Direct to MQTT and MySQL with bonus DHT11 humidity and temperature sensor

 # Requirements
 Depending on your Debian version. replace the below PHP versions with the current equivalent (ie. `php8.1-cli` for example)